 A11.
 Mail the completed Form 13441-A, HCTC Monthly Registration and Update, and all required supporting documents to:

 Internal Revenue Service

 Q12.
 I am already enrolled in the 2018 AMP program and receiving the benefit of advance monthly payments of the HCTC.
 Must I enroll and register again for 2019?

 A12.
 No. If you’re already enrolled and receiving the benefit of advance monthly payments of the HCTC under the 2018 AMP process, you will be automatically enrolled in the 2019 AMP HCTC program.
 Although you do not need to register again, if you have changes, including a premium increase or decrease, family member, or plan information, you must complete and send an updated Form 13441-A, HCTC Monthly Registration and Update and check box 6 and make only the necessary changes to the form.
 Check with your TPA/HPA if the only information changing is a premium increase, Your TPA/HPA may be submitting this information on your behalf.

-We will mail you a letter in December letting you know that you are enrolled for 2019.
-The letter from the IRS will confirm your 27.5 percent monthly payment amount for your portion of the premium.
+We will only mail you a letter in December if your 27.5 percent monthly payment amount is changing for 2019.
 It will include instructions for making your monthly payment.

 Beginning with the payment due on January 10, 2019, you must follow the instructions and mail your payment to a different address.
 Do not mail your portion of the payment to your Health Plan Administrator for 2019 health coverage.